 A good pair of riding boots is essential to an equestrian’s apparel.
-Choosing the right boots isn’t simply a matter of how they look, because your riding boots can also affect your mounting performance.
-Here are some tips on how to choose the right boot, the different styles of boots and what to look for when buying them.
+Choosing the right boots isn’t simply a matter of how they look, because your horseback riding boots can also affect your mounting performance.
+Here are some tips on how to choose the right boot, the different styles of boots, and what to look for when buying them.

 Unsuitable Riding Boots